mglantz/advanced-networking-workshop/labs/lab-2/README.md

 This means you will need to create a new containerlab topology file, which creates a setup with the spine switches in place as well.

-:boom: Create a new containerlab topology file, which reflects above setup.
+:boom: Task 1: Create a new containerlab topology file, which reflects above setup.
 Also, more specifically:

-:boom: Create a simple containerlab definition, which spins up two Arista cEOS switches which are connected to each other, as follows:
+* Save your work in a the containerlab dictory and name the file lab1.yml
-* Save your work in the containerlab directory and name the file lab1.yml.
+* You should have two Arista cEOS switches which are connected to each other, as follows:
 * kinds: should be ceos and image needs to be set to: localhost/ceos:4.32.0F
 * Call your nodes: leaf1, leaf2, spine1, spine2
 * The leaf switches should be connected to each other via ports eth9 on and eth10 (leaf1:eth9 to leaf2:eth9 and leaf1:eth10 to leaf2:eth10).